Dundee United well worth a point, says manager Peter Houston

-Peter Houston praised the character of Dundee United and thought his side were well worth a point after coming from two goals down to
+Peter Houston praised the character of Dundee United and thought his side were well worth a point after coming from two goals down to draw with Celtic.

 United scored in the final minute of regulation time through Gary Mackay-Steven and then in injury time with an Efe Ambrose own goal.